Frequently Asked Questions

 Panmure House is a hub of enlightened research, debate and scholarship.
 At Panmure House, we carry on the legacy of Adam Smith and his works and so, we host an array of events and academic programmes that draw upon the cultural relevance of Smith, and his home.
 Some event themes involve economics, finance, social theory, ethics and the Scottish Enlightenment.
 The dinners we host mirror the life and purpose of the House back to 1790.

-Whilst not open to the public all year round, we welcome visitors from the general public into the House for special events including during the Edinburgh Fringe Festival each August, in September for national Doors Open Day.
+Whilst not open to the public all year round, we welcome visitors from the general public into the House for special events including during the Edinburgh Fringe Festival each August, in September for national Doors Open Day and other celebratory occasions.

 Visit our What's On page for upcoming events.